victorcatn/jobe/README.md

  1. It is running with Python3, right?
  1. Check the apache error log.
+ 1. Try using your web browser to view jobe directly, e.g. with a URL like "localhost/jobe".
+You should get the message "Please access this API via the runs, runresults, files or languages collections".
+If instead you get a message about being unable to connect to the database then either you're inadvertently using API keys (which must be read from the database) and you should edit application/config/rest.php to disable keys or you're deliberately using keys but have configured the database wrongly.
  1. Set DEBUGGING = True in testsubmit.py (around line 19).
 This will result
     in all jobe runs being saved in /home/jobe/runs.
 [Normally a run directory is removed after each run completes.]